open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/developers/contribute/developing-a-new-connector/test-it.md

 The easiest way to do is to check how to do it [here](/developers/contribute/build-code-and-run-tests).

 With it up and running you can configure the connector from the UI itself.

+## Next Step

+Now that it's all working correctly, let's learn how to update the documentation for everyone else that will use the connector!

+{%inlineCallout
+  color="violet-70"
+  bold="Update the Documentation"
+  icon="MdArrowForward"
+  href="/developers/contribute/developing-a-new-connector/update-documentation"%}
+  Learn how to create the documentation for your new Connector
+{%/inlineCallout%}